williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 ###### Trusted Application

-[Recovery Transaction Object](#recovery-transaction-model) with an issued `recoveryToken` that can be distributed to the end-user.
+[Recovery Transaction Object](#recovery-transaction-model) with an issued `recoveryToken` that can be distributed to the end user.

 You will receive a `403 Forbidden` status code if the `username` requested is not valid